Navigating health reform

 Supervision of physician assistants (PAs) and verification of medical record documentation

-CMS is proposing to relax regulatory requirements with respect to supervision of PAs and documentation of medical records for some non-physician professionals.
+CMS finalized two proposals related to the supervision of PAs and documentation of medical records for some non-physician professionals.
 Under the first proposal, PAs would gain greater flexibility to practice more broadly in accordance with state law and state scope of practice.
-In the absence of state laws governing physician supervision of PA services, the physician supervision required by Medicare for PA services would be satisfied by documentation in the medical record of the PA’s approach to working with physicians in furnishing their services.
+CMS specifically states that any state law or state scope of practice rule that describes the relationship between physicians and PAs, including supervisory or collaborative requirements, are considered a form of supervision.
+For states with no explicit state law or scope of practice rules regarding physician supervision of PA services, the relationship is evidenced by documenting at the practice level the PA’s scope of practice and the working relationships with the supervision physician when furnishing services.

-CMS would also allow physicians, PAs, nurse practitioners (NP), clinical nurse specialists (CNS), and certified nurse-midwives (CNM) to sign and date, rather than re-document, notes made in a medical record by other physicians, residents, nurses, students, or other members of the medical team.
+With respect to verification of medical record documentation, CMS finalized that physicians, PAs, nurse practitioners (NP), clinical nurse specialists (CNS), and certified nurse-midwives (CNM) may sign and date, rather than re-document notes made in a medical record by other physicians, residents, nurses, students, or other members of the medical team.
 CMS indicates this is in response to commenters to its Patients over Paperwork request for information.
+CMS also explicitly names PAs and NPs, CNSs, CNMs, and Certified Registered Nurse Anesthetists students as APRN students, along with medical students, as the types of students who may document notes in a patient’s medical record that may be reviewed and verified rather than re-documented by the billing professional.

-CMS clarifies that there is no CMS-prescribed form for physician certification statements for ambulance transports.
-CMS is also proposing to grant ambulance suppliers and providers greater flexibility around who may sign a non-physician certification statement in certain circumstances.
+CMS clarified that there is no CMS-prescribed form for physician certification statements for ambulance transports.
+CMS finalized with minor clarifications to grant ambulance suppliers and providers greater flexibility around who may sign a non-physician certification statement in certain circumstances.
 The proposal would also add licensed practical nurses (LPNs), social workers, and case managers as staff members who may sign the non-physician certification statement if the provider or supplier is unable to obtain the attending physician’s signature within 48 hours of the transport.
-In addition, CMS proposes its data collection approach for ground ambulance providers and suppliers, as required by the Bipartisan Budget Act (BBA) of 2018.
+In addition, CMS finalized, in detail, its data collection approach for ground ambulance providers and suppliers, as required by the Bipartisan Budget Act (BBA) of 2018.

-CMS proposes a number of changes to the Open Payments regulations, including adding NPs, PAs, CNSs, Certified Registered Nurse Anesthetists (CRNAs), and CNMs to the definition of covered recipient.
-CMS also proposes to collapse two medical education categories and add three new categories going forward (debt forgiveness, long-term medical supply or device loans, and acquisitions).
+CMS finalized a number of changes to the Open Payments regulations, including adding NPs, PAs, CNSs, Certified Registered Nurse Anesthetists (CRNAs), and CNMs to the definition of the covered recipient.
+CMS also makes various changes to the nature of payment categories.

 Expansion of NPPs to ASCs, hospice

-CMS proposes to allow the use of non-physician practitioners (NPPs) to provide services in these settings as follows: for ASC conditions for coverage, CMS proposes to permit a physician or an anesthetist to examine a patient immediately before surgery to evaluate the risk of anesthesia and risk of the procedure to be performed.
+CMS finalized allowing the use of non-physician practitioners (NPPs) to provide services in these settings as follows: for ASC conditions for coverage, CMS finalized permitting a physician or an anesthetist to examine a patient immediately before surgery to evaluate the risk of anesthesia and risk of the procedure to be performed.
+CMS clarifies that there are two components to any pre-procedure evaluation and requires that, immediately before surgery, a physician must examine the patient to evaluate the risk of the procedure to be performed, and a physician or anesthetist must examine the patient to evaluate the risk of anesthesia.
+A physician may perform both parts of the pre-procedure evaluation.
 This would include permitting CRNAs to perform the anesthetic risk and evaluation on the patient in ASCs that use these NPPs.
-For hospice, CMS proposes to allow a hospice to accept drug orders from PAs acting within their state scope of practice and hospice policy, along with several other requirements.
+For hospice, CMS finalized allowing a hospice to accept drug orders from PAs acting within their state scope of practice and hospice policy, along with several other requirements.

 Stark Law advisory opinions